 A student receives a new iPad from BUV’s Chief Academic Officer Christopher Jeffery.

-Student engagement, analytics and learning outcomes
+Engagement, analytics and learning outcomes

 A final word from the Chief Academic Officer of BUV, Christopher Jeffery:

-““This cutting edge development has excited our student body and illustrates clearly the commitment we have to be leaders in the Higher Education sector within Vietnam and the region; the partnership with Kortext allows students and faculty to facilitate a pedagogy of discovery, exploration and consolidation, and provides real time learning analytics that allows our lecturing team to understand more about each student’s learning process and progress.”
+This cutting-edge development has excited our student body and illustrates clearly the commitment we have to be leaders in the Higher Education sector within Vietnam and the region; the partnership with Kortext allows students and faculty to facilitate a pedagogy of discovery, exploration and consolidation, and provides real-time learning analytics that allows our lecturing team to understand more about each student’s learning process and progress.